Here Are Five Facts About Me:

 That last part rang depressingly familiar.
 “Bill, I really like you … but as a friend.”

 I soon started meeting women.
-After three strikeouts (see link below), my life became like a prize, something in a Cracker Jack box where you never knew in advance what you were going to get.
+After three strikeouts, my life became like some kind of a prize, something in a Cracker Jack box, that you never knew in advance what you were going to get.

 I met Fran in grad school.
 We were both studying psychotherapy.
 Required reading included A Nudist Society, a book by noted sex researchers Drs.
 Hartman and Fithian.